-7.5.2.1 Determination of Scope.
+8.5.2.1 Determination of Scope.
 A unit based Change Team may request to transition to a system wide Change Team based on the following considerations:

-- a) Provide the least impact to the most staff - b) Recognize seniority - c) The department with FTE and schedule changes operates with multi-campus functions like UB-MCFs or a multi-campus float pool. - d) The FTE and schedule changes will occur within similar departments at more than one campus - e) System wide re-bids have previously occurred in this department
+- a) Provide the least impact to the most staff - b) Recognize seniority - c) The department with FTE and schedule changes operates with multi-campus functions like UB-MCFs or a multi-campus float pool.

+- d) The FTE and schedule changes will occur within similar departments at more than one campus - e) System wide re-bids have previously occurred in this department

-7.5.2.2 Employee Selections.
+8.5.2.2 Employee Selections.
 The Change Team will determine which positions will be available for employee selection and determine the process for re-bid (ie: re-bid sheets and/or in person) which identifies and ranks the employee's preferences for all available positions (first to last).
 A listing of the FTEs for each shift on the new/restructured unit, including any qualification requirements, shall be posted on the unit(s) for at least ten (10) days.
 By the end of the 10-day posting period, each employee will go through a selection process, starting with the most senior employee and followed by every employee in order of seniority.

-7.5.3 Displaced employees and Multiple Rebids.
+8.5.3 Displaced employees and Multiple Rebids.
 Employees who are not assigned a position on the new or restructured unit will begin a thirty (30) day notice period.
-Vacancies, which are frozen per 7.5.1.2.
+Vacancies, which are frozen per 8.5.1.2, or if there are no vacancies, the positions outlined on the Low Seniority Roster will be available for rebid.
 The rebid will be system-wide, and occur in seniority order.

-7.5.3.1 Review of Skills and Training Needs.
+8.5.3.1 Review of Skills and Training Needs.
 Upon Request Displaced employees will receive support from Human Resources within one week of an employee being displaced.
-The Employer will evaluate all current and known upcoming vacancies in other departments for which they are qualified (See Article 7.5.1.3, Eligibility).
+The Employer will evaluate all current and known upcoming vacancies in other departments for which they are qualified (See Article 8.5.1.3, Eligibility).
 The employee's current skills and training needs will be assessed.